Grace C. McCarthy, MD

 Anesthesiology Interest Group

-Anesthesiology Interest Group Banner
+Goals of the Anesthesiology Interest Group (AIG):

 We encourage Duke University students to accompany an anesthesiologist to the Operating Room or other clinical or research settings such as the Intensive Care Units, the Hyperbaric Center, or the Duke Pain Medicine clinic.
 If you are interested, please contact Dr. Grace McCarthy or Dr. Abigail Melnick, the AIG co-chairs, for recommendations and introductions.
 Below is a listing of current Duke Anesthesiology faculty to provide you with an idea of the wide variety of options available.